hepabolu/programming-by-stealth/docs/pbs26.md

 `jsdoc lib/pbs.WorldClock.js --destination docs-dev --private -c jsdoc.conf.json`

-Assuming you extracted the ZIP file into your local web server’s document root, and that your local web server is running, you should now be able to access the public documentation at `http://localhost/pbs26/docs/`, and the developer documentation at `http://localhost/pbs26/docs-dev/`.
+Assuming that you extracted the ZIP file into your local web server’s document root, and that your local web server is running, you should now be able to access the public documentation at `http://localhost/pbs26/docs/`, and the developer documentation at `http://localhost/pbs26/docs-dev/`.
 Alternatively, you can access both sets of documentation on my web server: [public docs](https://www.bartbusschots.ie/pbsdemos/pbs26/docs/) & [private docs](https://www.bartbusschots.ie/pbsdemos/pbs26/docs-dev/).

 In this example we initialise the first clock ourselves by explicitly calling the constructor of our `pbs.WorldClock` prototype, while we allow the second clock to be automatically initialised.
 In the first case we pass the timezone to the constructor as an argument, but in the second case we never call the constructor ourselves, so we can’t do that.
 Instead, we specify the desired timezone directly in the HTML using a data attribute.